My most recent TEDx is titled “Can AI Make the World a Better Place?” – but this title is somewhat misleading.

 However, it’s probably somewhat better than having no moral compass at all… or one bent on something other than utilitarian good.
 Think about a perfectly “virtuous” (good luck with whatever that means) society that was also miserable all the time.
 Think about a society that all believes in the “right” God (good luck with whatever that means) that was also miserable all the time. *2

 Note: Normally this is the kind of article I’d compose on my personal blog at DanFaggella.com, where I write exclusively about the ethical considerations of post-human intelligence.
-However,
+Feel free to follow my personal blog for more long-term AI and AGI material.

 Levels at Which Artificial Intelligence Might “Do Good”